South-Sourcing: The Southern Advantage!

 A Gala Event ~ The Tradition Continues

 The Davie County Chamber of Commerce Annual Awards Gala has been a signature Davie County event since 1970.
-This tradition continues on Thursday, January 14th, and tickets are still available!
+This tradition continues on Thursday, January 19th, and tickets are still available!

-The 46th Annual Chamber Awards Gala will begin at 6:00 PM with a welcome reception featuring light hors d’oeuvres and refreshments featuring delicious Davie County wines and mingling.
+The 47th Annual Chamber Awards Gala will be held at the WinMock at Kinderton in Bermuda Run.
+The evening will begin at 6:00 PM with a welcome reception featuring light hors d’oeuvres, delicious Davie County wines, and mingling.
 At 7:00 PM, the event will move to the upstairs loft for a buffet dinner as well as the awards presentation and a celebration of the successes of the year.

 Tickets are Still Available!

 Don’t miss the 47th Annual Davie County Chamber of Commerce Gala!
 This event is open to the community.
 Tickets are $50 per person and reservations for a table of eight are available.
 To purchase your tickets, contact the Davie Chamber 336-751-3304.